contact-nat/restlet-sites/modules/com.restlet/tech-doc/cloud/guide/05_store/03_file-stores.md

 # Introduction

-APISpark features two types of File Store implementations: *local* and *wrapper*.
+Restlet Cloud features two types of File Store implementations: *local* and *wrapper*.

-In this section we will cover the full stack File Store (local), with which static files can be stored on the APISpark platform.
+In this section we will cover the full stack File Store (local), with which static files can be stored on Restlet Cloud.

 # Create a File Store